ambr0sial/aura/README.md

   9. Select the server in which you want Aura to be in, then invite it.
   10. Create a new folder on your computer, then open a command prompt in it.
   11. Execute the following: git clone https://github.com/CColdFox/aura.git (this will clone this repository into your newly created folder)
-  12. If not installed yet, install Python and the discord.py library using "pip install discord.py".
+  12. If not installed yet, install Python and the following libraries:
+    * discord.py library - "pip install discord.py"
+    * pystyle library - "pip install pystyle"
-  13. Edit the `conf.json` file:
+  15. Edit the `conf.json` file:

     token: Enter your bot token which can be copied at the Discord Developer Applications Page,
     prefix: Enter the bot prefix.
 Default is "aura!",